Search

 Who should be tested for hepatitis B?

-• Opportunistic testing should be conducted for individuals born overseas especially from high hepatitis B prevalence countries.
+• individuals born overseas, especially from high hepatitis B prevalence countries.

-• High prevalence populations include immigrants
+• high prevalence populations including immigrants

 • Aboriginal and Torres Strait Islander people.

-Other people that need to be tested are:
+Other people that should be tested include:

-• Health and Allied Health care professionals that may be engaged in exposure prone procedures are advised to be screened for HBV
+• Health and Allied Health care professionals that may be engaged in exposure prone procedures

-• Military personnel
+• Military personnel.

-What diagnostic tests are needed?
+What hepatitis B diagnostic tests are needed?

-Current serological tests for HBV are:
+Current serological tests for HBV are:1

 • Hepatitis B surface antigen (HBsAg)